decretist/ICMCL17/proceedings/ICMCL17.md

 calumny in the same general, non-technical, sense they had in the first millennium of Christian discourse.

-That is not the case in the second recension *dictum* C.2 q.3 d.p.c.8.
+That is not the case in the second recension *dictum* C.2 q.3 d.p.c.8 §1.
 Here we see a series of quotations from book 48 of the *Digest*, containing seven occurrences of five words,[^14] corresponding to all four of the expected lemmas related to the concept of calumny.
 It is of obvious interest that the quotations in this *dictum* are from Justinianic Roman law rather than from scriptural or patristic sources.
-And most interesting of all is the fact that the *dictum* contains two first-person sayings by the author of the second-recension *dicta* (or at least of this *dictum*), in effect glossing the terms *calumniator* and *calumnia*.
+And most interesting of all is the fact that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) glossing the terms *calumniator* and *calumnia*.

+> Si autem interloquendo dixerit: Titius temere accusasse uidetur, non calumpniatorem pronunciauit.
+Temeritas enim facilitatis ueniam continet, et inconsultus calor calumpniae uicio caret, et ob hoc nullam penam huic irrogari oportet.

 While Gratian's own intervention is relatively modest, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.[^15]

 ### Conclusions